 Much like with an in-person interview, it is always better to be early.
 Be prepared and log into the platform five minutes early.
-To make sure you know what to say, keep a copy of your resume close by.
-Moreover, you can write down notes on what you want to mention or questions you have about the position.
-Avoid reading from your notebook, but rather keep your points as a reminder of the things you want to touch on.
+To ensure you know what to say, keep a copy of your resume close by.
+Moreover, you can write down notes on what you want to mention or questions about the position.
+Avoid reading from your notebook, but rather keep your points as a reminder of what you want to touch on.

 As for any interview, think of your answers to common interview questions ahead of time.
 Expect questions such as:

 - Why are you leaving your current job?

 - Why do you want to work here?

 - What are your weaknesses?

 Tip #4: Focus on eye contact and body language

 Maintaining eye contact during a video job interview can be challenging.
 But remember, ensuring that your eyes are not wandering will make you look more engaged and interested.
 Remember to look into the camera instead of your picture on the screen.